NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-visual-studio.md

 1. To remove a package source, select it, and then select the **X** button.

-   If a package source reappears after you delete it, it might be because it's listed in a computer-level or user-level *NuGet.config* file.
+   If a package source reappears after you delete it, it might be listed in a computer-level or user-level *NuGet.config* file.
 For the location of these files, see [Common NuGet configurations](../consume-packages/configuring-nuget-behavior.md).
 Remove the package source in the files by editing them manually or using the [nuget sources command](../reference/nuget-exe-CLI-reference.md).

 Using the up and down arrow buttons doesn't change the priority order of the package sources.
 Visual Studio ignores the order of package sources, and uses the package from whichever source is the first to respond to a request.
-For more information, see [Package restore](../consume-packages/package-restore.md).
+For more information, see [Restore packages](../consume-packages/package-restore.md).

 ## NuGet Package Manager Options control